 The money comes from “Friends of Mark Foley for Congress,” a political committee associated with Foley’s former time in the U.S. House.
-Foley was forced to resign in 2006 after sending sexually-suggestive messages to high-school-aged boys in the congressional page program.
+Foley was forced to resign in 2006 after sending sexually suggestive messages to a former congressional page living in California.

 According to the recently-filed FEC report, Foley’s committee gave four separate $10,000 donations to groups in the Palm Beach County area.
 Foley previously represented the region during his time in Congress.